jamesclancy/SafeCardGame/README.md

 * SkipAttack - Move the gamestate to reconcile
   * GameId
   * PlayerId
-* EndTurn - Mode the gamestate to teh other player's draw state
+* EndTurn - Mode the gamestate to the other player's draw state
   * GameId
   * PlayerId
 * GameWon - Move the gamestate to the game over state